cms-DQM/dqmgui_frontend/readme.md

 5. **Searching data for overlay plot data is not found**.

-6. On plot selection (when screen divided to two sides), need to scroll down until selected plot (on the left side list).

-7. Fit dataset name in select fiel.

 - When the search is done by dataset name results are not found, even then they exist.

 6. **Plots are not sorted by an alphabet.**